xXleowXx/gitlab-charts/doc/installation/cloud/index.md

 | 1.23               | Deprecated                                                                         | 16.5                   | x86-64        | 2023-02-28  |
 | 1.22               | Deprecated                                                                         | 16.5                   | x86-64        | 2022-10-28  |

-The default Helm configuration is not intended for production.
-The default configuration creates an implementation where all GitLab services are deployed in the cluster, which is not suitable for production workloads.
-For production deployments, you must follow the [Cloud Native Hybrid reference architectures](../index.md#use-the-reference-architectures).

 The GitLab Helm Chart aims to support new minor Kubernetes releases three months after their initial release.
 We welcome reports made to our [issue tracker](https://gitlab.com/gitlab-org/charts/gitlab/-/issues) about compatibility issues in releases newer than those listed above.